In this article, we discuss the following functions -

 must be specified correctly

 while using this function.
-For instance, in this example
+For instance, in the following example, the

-.
-We provide fixed values of the spatial
+We provide fixed values of the spatial process parameters and a

 documentation.